HHS-ProjectGroup/maze-group9/tests/e2e/README.md

 ## Mechanism implementation

-General idea is too feed game input from the start and match the output.
+General idea is to feed game input from the start and match the output.
 If a certain chain of commands leads to the end, then everything is good.